AndyMortey/The-Start-Up-Ecosystem-Project/README.md

 * Which ten sectors received the most funding?
 * Which ten sectors received the least funding?
 * How many start-ups got funded each year?

+## Evaluation
+This phase evaluates the results of the hypothesis test and insights derived from answers to some of the analytical questions and how they address the business objectives.
+The hypothesis test results shows the p-value (0.9997454509325898) is greater than the Significance value (0.05) hence, we fail to reject the null hypothesis.
+This means that our null hypothesis ('The Sector a start-up belongs to has no significant impact on the funding amount it receives') is correct.
+More information on some of the insights derived and recommendations is available in the jupyter notebook.

+## Deployment
+Finally, the findings and insights are documented in the form of an article published on Medium and an interactive dashboard deployed in Power BI to facilitate exploration and dissemination of the results to a wider audience.